KC-390 Military Transport Plane, Brazil

 Orders and deliveries

 National Aeronautical Enterprise Empresa Nacional de Aeronautica (ENAER) of Chile signed a contract with Embraer in August 2010 to jointly build the KC-390 aircraft for the Chilean Air Force (CAF).
-About six KC-390 will be procured by the CAF.
+Approximately six KC-390 aircraft will be procured by the CAF.

-The Brazilian Air Force expressed its desire to acquire the KC-390 aircraft at the 47th Farnborough International Airshow held in England in July 2010 and signed the series production contract for the aircraft in May 2014.
+The Brazilian Air Force expressed its desire to acquire the KC-390 aircraft at the 47th Farnborough International Airshow held in the UK in July 2010 and signed the series production contract for the aircraft in May 2014.

 ISO Group - Spare Parts Logistics for Military Aircraft